Australian Biological Resources Study

 Introduced Thrips Species

 Of the species of thrips recorded from Australia, at least 60 are introduced from other countries.
-This includes the common grass-living Thripidae of Europe, Aptinothrips, Chirothrips and Limothrips species, also the leaf-feeding tropical species such as those in the genera Chaetanaphothrips, Heliothrips, Hercinothrips, Parthenothrips, Selenothrips and some Scirtothrips and Thrips.
-Most of these probably have been established in Australia for many years, but more recent introductions are the Western Flower Thrips, Frankliniella occidentalis, the Oriental Rice Thrips, Stenchaetothrips biformis, the Melon Thrips, Thrips palmi, and the Lily-bulb Thrips, Liothrips vaneeckei.
-More difficult to evaluate are the increasing numbers of South-east Asian thrips species being newly recorded in Australia, such as Gynaikothrips ficorum, the leaf-rolling thrips of cultivated Ficus microcarpa trees (Mound 1996), the Oriental Lily-flower Thrips Taeniothrips eucharii (Mound & Tree, 2008), and the panchaetothripine Helionothrips errans that has been found at Perth and at Newcastle on orchid leaves.
+This includes the common grass-living Thripidae of Europe, Aptinothrips, Chirothrips and Limothrips species, also leaf-feeding tropical species such as those in the genera Chaetanaphothrips, Heliothrips, Hercinothrips, Parthenothrips, Selenothrips and some Scirtothrips and Thrips species.
+Most of these probably have been established in Australia for many years, but more recent introductions are the Western Flower Thrips, Frankliniella occidentalis, the Oriental Rice Thrips, Stenchaetothrips biformis, the Melon Thrips, Thrips palmi, the South African Citrus thrips, Scirtothrips aurantii, and the Lily-bulb Thrips, Liothrips vaneeckei.
+More difficult to evaluate are the increasing numbers of South-east Asian thrips species being newly recorded in Australia, such as Gynaikothrips ficorum, the leaf-rolling thrips of cultivated Ficus microcarpa trees (Mound 1996; Tree et al. 2015), the Oriental Lily-flower Thrips Taeniothrips eucharii (Mound & Tree, 2008), and the panchaetothripine Helionothrips errans that has been found at Perth and at Newcastle on orchid leaves.
 Given the continuing lack of knowledge of the thrips fauna of northern Australia, it is not possible to know if the northern coastal areas of this continent are part of the natural distribution of these and other Asian insects.

 Faunal Relationships